 It will show you all the indexes present in the server, in which you can locate your own tables too.

-Renaming an index – You can use system stored procedure sp_rename to rename any index in the database.
+You can use the system-stored procedure sp_rename to rename any index in the database.